Plaza Mayor square

 De stad Salamanca ligt in het midden van Spanje, op 212 kilometer afstand van Madrid.
 Universeel, schitterend, wijs, jong en verguld: deze stad is één van de bestemmingen van het Spaanse binnenland die de moeite waard is om te leren kennen, en wel om vele redenen.

 Jong van geest.
-Salamanca heeft veel geschiedenis, maar is ook modern, vermakelijk en dynamisch.
-De studenten zorgen 24 uur per dag voor leven en beweging in de stad.
+Salamanca heeft veel geschiedenis maar is ook modern, levendig en dynamisch.
+De studenten zorgen 24 uur per dag voor sfeer en beweging.

 Salamanca Voor jou

 When it comes to culture, Salamanca is a destination not to be missed

 It only tales a stroll through the streets to see the centuries of history, art and learning that have made it a universal city.
 Discover everything this city has to offer, renowned and lively on account of its students.

 Salamanca is known as the city of thought and knowledge, but here you will also find art and beauty.
 Its old town has the UNESCO World Heritage designation, and is home to a magnificent ensemble of monuments, with outstanding examples of different architectural styles: Romanesque, Gothic, Baroque, Plateresque...
 The University, besides being one of Spain's oldest, is also one of the country's best examples of Renaissance architecture.
 Salamanca continues to be an important centre for cultural encounters and exchange in the present day too.
 In 2002 it was European City of Culture.